Rubberazer/Jetclocks/README.md

 - Enable/disable any clock
 - Check whether a clock is enabled or disabled
 - Set clock rate on any clock
-- Get any clock's curretn rate
+- Get any clock's current rate

 <h2 align="left">DEVICE TREE:</h2>